Can Cats Eat Ham? Vet Reviewed Health & Safety Guide

 Are Ham Bones Safe for Cats?

 There’s no doubt that your cat would love to chew on that ham bone, but in truth, it could be dangerous for your feline.
+As a rule of thumb, your cat should never be offered a cooked bone of any kind.
 The bone can easily splinter while your cat is chewing on it, which can cause damage to your cat’s mouth.
-Splinters can even end up in your cat’s digestive system, causing internal damage.

 Benefits of Feeding Ham to a Cat

 While there are certainly some drawbacks to feeding too much ham to your cat, a little bit can actually be beneficial.
 For starters, ham is packed with protein, which can help to keep your cat healthy.
 Ham is also full of essential vitamins and minerals, including phosphorous and B vitamins.
-There are also nine essential amino acids in ham that can benefit your cat.
-Plus, your cat will get lots of taurine from ham, which is vital for proper feline health.
+Ham also contains all 11 essential amino acids your kitty needs for proper feline health, including taurine.

 How Much Ham Can Cats Eat?